mobmad/watchpage/README.md

 ## Receiving SMS notifications

 1. Register for a [Twilio](https://www.twilio.com) account to receive SMS/Call notifications
-2. Rename `twilio.config.example` to `twilio.config` The values can be found on your Twilio account
+2. `cp twilio.config.example twilio.config` and update with values found on your Twilio account